weblogng/weblogng.github.io/_posts/2014-10-17-ios-performance-monitoring-in-the-real-world.md

 Many developers don't have a good idea of how long their app's requests take in the real world.

 Fortunately, WeblogNG can help by automatically timing all http requests made with NSURLConnection.
-This feature can be enabled by calling `NSURLConnection.wng_setLogging(true)`.
+This feature can be enabled by calling `NSURLConnection.wng_enableLogging()`.
 Here's the main.swift code from above with the necessary update:

 	import Foundation
 	import UIKit

 	WNGLogger.initSharedLogger("your WeblogNG api key")
 	WNGLogger.sharedLogger().recordStart("application-launch")
-	NSURLConnection.wng_setLogging(true) //enable automatic timing of NSURLRequests
+	NSURLConnection.wng_enableLogging() //enable automatic timing of NSURLRequests

 	UIApplicationMain(C_ARGC, C_ARGV,
 		NSStringFromClass(UIApplication), NSStringFromClass(AppDelegate))